This post may contain affiliate links. See my disclosure policy.

 Serving Ideas

 Enjoy this lentil salad recipe as the main dish or as a side, divided into smaller portions.
-My favorite way to serve it is over a bed of fresh arugula or sauteed spinach with Air Fryer Salmon, Greek Meatballs, or Greek Chicken.
-You can serve it with warm pita bread, Hummus, Roasted Red Pepper Hummus, or Baba Ganoush (so yummy!)
+My favorite way to serve it is over a bed of fresh arugula with Lamb Chops Marinade, Greek Meatballs, or Greek Marinated Chicken.
+Or, turn it into a Greek-inspired feast and serve it alongside warm Homemade Pita Bread with Gyro Meat, Chicken Souvlaki, and delicious dips like Hummus, Tahini, and Baba Ganoush (so yummy!)

 Looking for more lentil recipes?
 Check out this delicious Lentil Soup Recipe, easy Lentil Tacos, and this recipe for Indian Masoor Dal that my mother-in-law taught me how to make.